Monthly Archives: July 2014

 * * * *

-Try Googling “Freedom Day” – instead of the usual Independence Day.
+Google “Freedom Day” – instead of the usual Independence Day.
 If you do that you’ll probably get a host of sites, including National Religious Freedom Day.
 That day is celebrated on January 16, and it’ designed to remember the adoption of Thomas Jefferson’s landmark statute.
-That would be the Virginia Statute for Religious Freedom, noted in the photo above.
+That would be the Virginia Statute for Religious Freedom, noted in the photo below.
 (Read more about it at Virginia Statute for Religious Freedom – Wikipedia.)

 That article – and this post – make compelling reading on this July 4th:

-The statute disestablished the Church of England in Virginia and guaranteed freedom of religion to people of all religious faiths, including Catholics and Jews as well as members of all Protestant denominations [and] was a notable precursor of the Establishment Clause and Free Exercise Clause of the First Amendment to the United States Constitution.
+The statute disestablished the Church of England … and guaranteed freedom of religion to people of all religious faiths, including Catholics and Jews [and] was a notable precursor of the Establishment Clause and Free Exercise Clause of the First Amendment to the United States Constitution.
 The Statute for Religious Freedom is one of only three accomplishments Jefferson instructed be put in his epitaph.
-(E.A.)

 That sounds like it was written yesterday!

-Which means that if your Christian faith is true and sound, you don’t want any help from the government.
-(As by having officially-sponsored prayer at public events.)
-That in turn also means that you have the confidence to say in the open marketplace of ideas, my view of religion can beat yours with one hand tied behind its back.
+So if your Faith is true and sound, you don’t want help from the government.
+As by having officially-sponsored prayer at public events.)
+That in turn also means you have the confidence to say in the open marketplace of ideas, “My views of religion can beat yours with one hand tied behind its back – on a level playing field without any outside help.”

 * * * *